or to keep earthquakes at bay, bring fish to your net,

 Deborah A. Miranda, 12/2012

-Maybe it was a mistake to read contemporary-straight-white-men's poetry in the same week I read Tslagi poet and artist Kim Shuck's new prose manuscript, Rabbit Stories.
-These two books are from two different world views, almost two different universal views.
+This week I read Tslagi poet and artist Kim Shuck's new prose manuscript, Rabbit Stories.
 Here is the blurb I wrote for Kim, after I could finally put words together that didn't sound like crap after her beautiful weavings:

 Subatomic particles.
 String.
 Knots.
 The water in London, San Francisco, Tar Creek.
 A coy Spider.
 The Dance of DNA.
 Chestnut Man's kiss.
 Songs made of strawberry soda.
 These are glimpses of the complex world in which a Tslagi girl/woman lives.
 Named "Rabbit Food," after a wild rose, the girl is accompanied through life by irreverent guardian and teacher Rabbit, "a creature of trick and pleasure."
 Kim Shuck's collection is tenderly constructed, finely woven in and out of Rabbit Food's lifetime as girl, young woman, new mother, and middle-aged artist.
 Rabbit Stories winds through waters layered with dream and memory, loops back around time with a wise/cracking humor.
 I couldn't put these stories down.
 They're singing in me now; it feels as if the DNA in my cells has been transformed by, as Rabbit would say, "a joy in craft and artifact."
 Brava!